 Gay Times, it seemed, could prove him wrong.

-But while researching Rivers – previously the magazine's marketing manager – following an invitation to interview him, BuzzFeed News found several dozen tweets between 2010 and 2015 that would shock many people.
+But while researching Rivers – previously the magazine's marketing manager – following an invitation to interview him, BuzzFeed News found several dozen tweets between 2010 and 2015 that would shock many readers.

 There were tweets about Jewish people: “I wonder if they cast that guy as ‘The Jew’ because of that fucking ridiculously larger honker of a nose.
 It must be prosthetic.
 Must be.”
 In another tweet, he applauded as “genius” a quote from animated sitcom Family Guy: “Jews are gross.
 It’s the only religion with ‘ew’ in it.”
 In a third, he asked for film recommendations – except ones about the Holocaust.